auth0/docs/articles/tokens/preview/refresh-token.md

 ## Rules

 Rules will run for the [Refresh Token Exchange](#use-a-refresh-token).
-There is a key difference in the behavior of rules in this flow:

-- If you try to do a [redirect](/rules/redirect) with `context.redirect`, the authentication flow will return an error.

-If you wish to execute special logic unique to the [Refresh Token Exchange](#use-a-refresh-token), you can look at the `context.protocol` property in your rule.
-If the value is `oauth2-refresh-token`, then this is the indication that the rule is running during the Refresh Token exchange.
+To execute special logic, you can look at the `context.protocol` property in your rule.
+If the value is `oauth2-refresh-token`, then this is the indication that the rule is running during the [Refresh Token Exchange](#use-a-refresh-token).

+<div class="alert alert-warning">If you try to do a <a href="/rules/redirect">redirect</a> with <code>context.redirect</code>, the authentication flow will return an error.</div>

 ## SDK Support